 - 1. Observing the procedures described previously in "Flashhead Cable" and "Securing the Cable", install a 5' service loop in the cable near the marker interface enclosure. - 2.
 Prepare the flashhead cable: - a.
 Remove 6 inches of the outer jacket. - b.
-Remove the exposed aluminized Mylar shield and any filler material between conductors. - 3.
-Loosen the dome nut of one of the 3/4" cable strain reliefs located in the bottom of the enclosure.
-Route the flashhead cable from the flashhead through the strain relief and tighten the dome nut.
+Remove the exposed aluminized Mylar shield and any filler material between conductors. - Loosen the dome nut of one of the 3/4" cable strain reliefs located in the bottom of the enclosure.
+Route the flashhead cable from the flashhead through the strain relief and tighten the dome nut. - 4.
+Connect the three conductor flashhead cable to the terminal strip TB1 using a non-flared flat tip screwdriver: - a.
+Connect the red wire to one of the two terminals on the top row labeled DC+.

-- 4. Connect the three conductor flashhead cable to the terminal strip TB1 using a non-flared flat tip screwdriver: - a.
-Connect the red wire to one of the two terminals on the top row labeled DC+. - b.
+- b.
 Connect the black wire to one of the two the terminals on the top row labeled DC-. - c.
-Connect the bare drain wire to one of the two the terminals labeled GND. - 5.
-Loosen the dome nut of one of the 1⁄2" cable strain reliefs located in the bottom of the enclosure.
+Connect the bare drain wire to one of the two the terminals labeled GND. - Loosen the dome nut of one of the 1/2" cable strain reliefs located in the bottom of the enclosure.
 Insert 12" of marker cable through the cable strain relief and tighten the dome nut. - 6.
 Prepare the marker cable by removing 4 inches of the outer jacket and any filler material between conductors. - 7.
 Connect the marker cable to connector J1 located on the marker interface board: - a.
 Connect the red wire to the terminal labeled DC+. - b.
-Connect the black wire to the terminal labeled GND. - c.
-Connect the drain wire to the terminal labeled EARTH. - 8.
+Connect the black wire to the terminal labeled GND.Connect the drain wire to the terminal labeled EARTH. - 8.
 Route the cable to the marker light following the instructions supplied with the marker kit. - 9.
 Repeat steps 4-8 for the remaining markers to be installed. - 10.
-Install the flashhead cable from the marker interface enclosure to the FH 370d by repeating steps 1-3.
+Using 8 AWG wire minimum, ground the enclosure to the tower utilizing the ground lug located to the left of TB1 on the backplate.
+Avoid sharp bends in the ground wire (bends must be greater than 90 degrees).
+It is also recommended to run the ground wire down and away from the enclosure.